 Cons

-The Capital One Platinum Secured Credit Card is worth considering if you can only put down a small amount for the security deposit.
-If you qualify for the low $49 or $99 deposits, you'll still receive a $200 credit limit.
+The Capital One Platinum Secured Credit Card (see rates and fees) is worth considering if you can only put down a small amount for the security deposit.
+If you qualify for the minimum deposit as low as $49 or $99 deposits, you'll still receive a $200 credit limit.
+You can receive a maximum credit limit of $1,000, but you'll need to increase your deposit.

-The card is also good for travelers since there are no foreign transaction fees, meaning you will not incur any fees for using the card to pay for your expenses while you're traveling outside of the United States.
-The card also has no annual fee and features automatic reviews to increase your credit line that can start as soon as six months into your card membership.
+The card is also good for travelers since there are no foreign transaction fees, so you won't pay additional fees when you use the card outside of the United States.
+There's no annual fee and features automatic reviews to increase your credit line which can start as soon as six months into your card membership.

 Bottom line